instructlab/instructlab/cli/chat/README.md

     commandline -i $cmd
 end
 ```

-and you can use `acl some natural langauge` which will do the same *AND* copy paste the command to your shell for you.
+and you can use `acl some natural langauge` which will do the same _AND_ copy paste the command to your shell for you.
 4. Both `ask-cl` or `acl` accepts stdin so you can pipe commands to them, e.g.

 ```shell
 ls | acl back up the TOML file with a prefix "old"
 ```